 Water treatment supplies and hygiene kits are being sent to the worst-hit areas in Compostela Valley and Davao Oriental provinces, where around 505,000 people have been severely affected.

-The emergency response will also include providing cash support and starting cash-for-work projects to help families buy food, clothing and shelter needs.
+Our emergency response will also include providing cash support and starting cash-for-work projects to help families buy food, clothing and shelter needs.

 “The needs are enormous.
 In the short term, we need to get people urgent help – basic shelter and access to safe water and food.